ManasRaut/Inventory-management-system-ETG-Python-internship/readme.md

 ## Application in Jupyter notebook

 Same Application source code is in Jupyter number in AppNoteBook.ipynb.
 It has same features as terminal application except it doesnt have text colors to highlight specific results.
-Saving sales in sales.json feature is not implemented

 ## Output